How to Configure a Basic DHCPv4 Server

 Verifying DHCPv4

-We can use the show running-config command to displays the DHCPv4 configuration.
-We can also use the | pipe to display only the parameter associated with DHCPv4 configuration for example show running-config | begin dhcp.
+We can use the show running-config command to display the DHCPv4 configuration.
+We can also use the | pipe to display only the parameter associated with the DHCPv4 configuration; for example, show running-config | begin dhcp.
 The figure below illustrates the output of this command.

 Another command for DHCP operation verification is show ip dhcp server statistics.
 This command verifies that messages are being received or sent by the router.
 This command also shows the counter about the number of DHCPv4 messages that have been sent and received.